Introduction

 -

-make active enquiries when relying on another party’s due diligence
+Make active and reasonable enquiries when relying on another party’s customer due diligence

 -